Peshawari Kadhai Gosht

-Peshawari Kadhai Gosht is a flavorful mutton curry made in the Peshawar region which is now a part of Pakistan.
-This mutton curry is made using very few ingredients in a kadai (heavy bottom pan).
+Peshawari Kadhai Gosht is a flavorful mutton curry made in the Peshawar region, now a part of Pakistan.
+This mutton curry uses few ingredients and is made in a kadai (heavy bottom pan).
 Here is how to make it (gluten-free).

 Peshawari Kadhai Gosht is a preparation made using goat meat and minimum spices.
-It is popularly made in the Peshawar region which is now a part of Pakistan.
+It is popularly made in the Peshawar region, now part of Pakistan.

-Just like Rajasthani Jungali Maas, this dish is also made using minimal ingredients and lets the flavors of mutton shine through.
+Just like Rajasthani Jungli Maas, this dish is also made using minimal ingredients and lets the flavors of mutton shine through.

 Ingredients